Clubs and Activities

 • SURE - Students United for Racial Equality

-• Tetris Club
+• Sustainable Creations Club

-• The Hopkins Curator
+• The Bridge: Hopkins Card Club

 • The Razor - student newspaper